Title-1

 Minnesota’s gifted and talented framework is built from three statutes that work together.
 The distinction between what is permissive and what is mandatory is precise and consequential for every district’s planning and compliance work.

-Subds. (b), (c), (d) Mandatory procedures: Three sets of procedures that every district must adopt: identification guidelines (b), academic acceleration procedures (c), and early admission procedures for K/grade 1 (d).
+Subds. (b), (c), (d) Mandatory procedures: Three sets of procedures every district must adopt: identification guidelines (b), academic acceleration procedures (c), and early admission procedures for K/grade 1 (d).
 All three must be included in the district’s CACR plan.
-Permissive: Programs Mandatory: Procedures

 The Three Mandatory Procedures: Exact Statutory Requirements Every District Must Adopt